'The Conjuring: The Devil Made Me Do It' May Not Be As Big As Its Predecessors, But Will Still Please Fans

 The plot may not be as compelling as it should, but it’s the performances by Patrick Wilson and Vera Farmiga that keep us invested throughout.
 They’re performances as well as the characters are a huge help to this movie.
 Without these two, this wouldn’t have worked.
 The jump scares are still present and will still scare the hell out of you.
 The score by Joseph Bishara is ominous, and the cinematography by Michael Burgess is pretty good, but it could’ve been improved with the lighting.
 Those features gave the movie a different look during certain scenes.

 The antagonist is the worst part of this feature.
-She is so dull, and uninteresting.
-The third act was atrocious, it makes you wonder why the writers chose to make this scene.
-It’s uninspired and lazy.
+She is so dull and uninteresting.
+The third act was atrocious, it makes you wonder why the writers chose in the direction that they did.
 This is where James Wan should’ve taken over.

 Other than that, this isn’t a bad film.
 It is very interesting to see where this franchise will go next, what else it will explore and other characters it will introduce.
 There was a plan to produce another Conjuring spin-off with “The Crooked Man''; introduced in ‘The Conjuring 2’.
 While it could’ve been improved in a few places, the majority of it is pretty good, and if you are a fan of this universe, you definitely need to check this out.